ethereum-optimism/community-hub/src/docs/developers/l2/differences.md

 The value of `msg.sender` at the top-level (the very first contract being called) is always equal to `tx.origin`.
 Therefore, if the value of `tx.origin` is impacted by the rules defined above, the top-level value of `msg.sender` will also be impacted.

+## JSON-RPC Differences

+Optimistic Ethereum uses the same [JSON-RPC API](https://eth.wiki/json-rpc/API) as Ethereum.
+Some additional Optimistic Ethereum specific methods have been introduced.
+See the full list of [custom JSON-RPC methods](./json-rpc.html) for more information.